Taro-Hayashi/KillerWhale/leftside/5_ADD.md

 |18|MX Hotswap sockets|2||
 |19|Rubber feet|2||

-Disclaimer: it is possible that the screws aspect or socket colors are different from the pictures from the build guide.

 ## Soldering
 Keep in mind that components will be placed on both sides of the ADD unit.